Offset your R&D costs to help innovate and grow your business

 Tax offset benefits for eligible R&D conducted up to 30 June 2021

-If you are claiming eligible R&D conducted up to 30 June 2021, the previous tax offset rates apply.
+If you are claiming eligible R&D conducted up to 30 June 2021, different tax offset rates apply.

 Depending on your company's annual turnover, the R&DTI provides either a refundable or non-refundable tax offset.